elem3ntary/elem3ntary/README.md

-Look on your code and then mine, your is worse
+Look on your code and then on mine, your is worse

+im a coder 228
 <!--
 **elem3ntary/elem3ntary** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.